INFORMSJoC/TestOfTime2023.1/README.md

 ## Description

 The codes are written in the old Kernighan & Ritchie style C and tested on a variety of unix workstations in 1990.
 They are certainly old, but still compile with recent versions of gcc (albeit with a number of warnings).
+The included Makefile will let you build command-line executables for algorithms described in the research paper.

 ## Command-line Interface